tmcw/big/README.md

 * [big-themes](https://github.com/tmcw/big-themes) ([website](http://macwright.org/big-themes/#0))
 is a fledgling new repository for big themes.
 Try one, make one, take one home today.
-* [big-gist](http://big.artemis.cat/) is a tool to create presentations even faster, using Markdown and GitHub Gists

 ## Open Source